JKRT/JKRT.github.io/_pages/about.md

   - /about.html
 ---

-PhD student in Linköping interested in software.
+PhD student in Linköping interested in software engineering.